What Happens During an ASHRAE Level 2 Site Visit

 The on-site visit is the most visible part of the audit, but it’s a fraction of the total work.
 After the visit we:

-- Build a calibrated energy model of the building
+- Build a calibrated energy model of the building in specialized software (eQUEST, OpenStudio, or similar)

 - Identify candidate energy conservation measures

-- Draft the audit report
+- Draft the audit report with findings, recommendations, and Form Q documentation

 - Prepare the Form Q compliance package